Girls Who Drive.

 What To Do The Night Before Your Driving Test

-Even if you’ve probably spent weeks (or months) doing practice lessons, what you do the very night before your driving test can make or break you.
+Here’s the truth: even if you’ve spent months doing practice lessons, what you do the very night before your driving test can make or break you.

 But don’t worry, we’re here to help.